Weather Hazards in the UK

 Impact:

-Increasing temperatures can cause water shortages and drought.
+Increasing temperatures can lead to water shortages and droughts.
 This can lead to steps being taken to reduce water use, such as hosepipe bans.

 The UK is becoming windier.
 This is likely due to an increase in low-pressure systems crossing the UK compared to high-pressure systems, which bring calmer conditions.
 The graph below shows the number of ‘calm’ days each year since 1993.
 A calm day means the wind has not been recorded as 10 knots or more in at least 20 UK weather stations.
-As you can see from the graph below, there is a declining trend in the number of calm days.
+As shown in the graph below, there is a declining trend in the number of calm days.

 Impact: